67 DAYS : 06 HOURS : 44 MINS LEFT

 Tribal Nations

 Are you a member of a tribal nation?
-Climate change increasingly impacts places, foods, and lifestyles of American Indians.
+Climate change increasingly impacts the places, foods, and lifestyles of Indigenous Peoples.
+Native communities are leading efforts to tackle climate change by using their own knowledge and values.
 What climate action will you propose to protect the traditional livelihoods and critical infrastructure of tribal nations in the face of climate change?
 Learn more HERE.

 Digital Tools